nickjdavis/ScalpGM/README.md

 ### To think about
-* Identify ROIs for stats (M1, V1, frontal pole?)
 * Smooth convex hull?
 Cap at nasion/inion?
 * Spatial smoothing?
 * Can I measure memory use at runtime?
 * What does a user want to know? -- How to adjust TMS output for given target
-* Is the output a sparse matrix?